Tequila Sunrise (film): Plot

-Jo Ann is called to her restaurant on business.
-Nick meets her there, gives her a pistol (the same ceremonial pistol he was given by Escalante) for protection, and tells her to stay in her restaurant until a deputy sheriff arrives to guard her, because Carlos is expected to arrive at Mac's home later that night.
-She does not heed Nick's warning and returns to Mac's house, where she discovers that Escalante is, in fact, Carlos.
+At Jo Ann's restaurant, Nick meets her, gives her a pistol (the one Escalante previously gave him) for protection, and tells her to stay there until a deputy sheriff arrives to guard her, because Carlos is expected to arrive at Mac's home later that night.
+Ignoring Nick's warning, she returns to Mac's house and discovers that Escalante is, in fact, Carlos.

-Carlos relieves her of Nick's pistol, recognizing it, and then takes her to his yacht at the marina.
-He knows that Gregg is the informer and has him killed, leaving his body next to a shipment of gasoline contaminated cocaine.
+Carlos relieves her of Nick's pistol, recognizing it, and takes her to his yacht at the marina.
+He knows Gregg is the informer and has him killed, leaving his body next to a shipment of gasoline-contaminated cocaine.
 Maguire and Nick find Gregg's body and the cocaine at the beach.
-Nick meets with Mac to warn him that Jo Ann is in danger.

-Mac pulls a gun on Nick and rushes to the marina.
-Carlos pressures him to kill Jo Ann because she now knows too much.
+Carlos meets with Mac on his yacht, pressuring him to agree to kill Jo Ann, who now knows too much.
 He refuses, threatens Carlos at gunpoint and gets Jo Ann to safety on a speedboat.
 Mac nevertheless promises him that he will be at the rendezvous site as arranged to conclude their business.

 Nick explains to Maguire that Escalante is actually Carlos and heads for the marina.
-Mac arrives first and is double-crossed by Carlos, whereupon a fight ensues between them.
-As they struggle over the pistol, it fatally discharges into Carlos's abdomen, wounding Mac in the process.
-Carlos dies in Mac's arms.
+Mac arrives first and is double-crossed by Carlos.
+In the ensuing fight, they struggle over the pistol, which fatally discharges, killing Carlos and wounding Mac in the process.

 Maguire shows up and begins shooting, hitting an already dead Carlos in the face, and then at Mac as he is raising his hands to surrender.
 The gunfire causes the boat's fuel tank to catch fire, just as Mac jumps in the water.
 Nick arrives at the marina.
 Hearing the gunfire, he draws his weapon and orders Maguire to cease fire.
-He continues shooting, forcing Nick to shoot him in the back, killing him.
+He continues shooting, forcing Nick to kill him.
 The fire causes the boat to explode, and with it the millions of dollars on board.

-The film ends with Nick asking Jo Ann to meet him at the beach.
-She arrives to instead find Mac, and runs to embrace him in the waves.
+Nick later asks Jo Ann to meet him at the beach.
+She arrives to instead find Mac and runs to embrace him.
 A pleased Nick watches from a distance.